sha1n/bert/docs/README.md

 ## Overview
-`benchy` is a fully-featured CLI benchmarking tool that can handle anything from the simplest ad-hoc A/B command benchmarks to multi-command scenarios with custom environment variables, working directories and more.
-Benchy can report results in several [formats](#report-formats) and forms.
+`bert` is a fully-featured CLI benchmarking tool that can handle anything from the simplest ad-hoc A/B command benchmarks to multi-command scenarios with custom environment variables, working directories and more. bert can report results in several [formats](#report-formats) and forms.
 Reports from different runs can be marked with labels and accumulated into the same report file for later analysis.
 This can come handy when you want to compare different environment factors like wired network and WiFi, different disks, different software versions etc.

 **Key Features**
 - Benchmark any number of commands